getindata/kedro-airflow-k8s/docs/source/03_getting_started/01_quickstart.md

 In order to use AWS S3 as storage, prefix output with `s3://` (this requires plugin to be installed with `pip install kedro-airflow-k8s[aws]`).

+> It's optional to indicate which pipeline to pick, with `-p` option.
+By default, pipeline name `__default__` is
+> used.
+Option `-p` can refer to other pipeline by name it's registered inside kedro hook.